alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 Meanwhile, everyone knows who Apple and Google are.
 It's much more likely they'll get the adoption needed to make contact tracing effective.
-Both companies also have Health divisions, meaning they should have knowledge for how to satisfy apporpriate health regulations, and connections to train public health authorities on how to use the app.
+Both companies also have Health divisions, meaning they should have knowledge for how to satisfy appropriate health regulations, and connections to train public health authorities on how to use the app.
 These are all fixed costs, and the central lesson of fixed costs is that they're easier to absorb when you have a large [war chest](https://www.cnbc.com/2020/01/28/apple-q1-2019-cash-hoard-heres-how-much-cash-apple-has-on-hand.html).